LeetLLM

 Compile

 Run an optimizer such as BootstrapFewShot or MIPROv2 on your development machine or training instance.
-It searches instruction and demonstration candidates, then returns the best candidate it observed under its selection metric.
+It searches instruction and demonstration candidates, then returns the best candidate it observed under the selection metric.
 That candidate may tie or lose to the uncompiled baseline on a held-out test set, so measure both before deployment.
 Compilation consumes LM calls; rerun it when the model, metric, adapter, or task distribution changes.

 Deploy